 How can you be sure that the % probability of paternity is fairly accurate?
 This is a good question.
 You will note that in our reports, we do not just give you a number of 99.9999999%.
 Anybody can say that.
 Did they really calculate that number, or did they just make it up?
 Some laboratories have made questionable claims.
 We have examples of different laboratory reports with the same data (a customer sending their specimens to two different laboratories and comparing the results), whereby the two different laboratories report very different percentages of probability of paternity.
 Just because one says 99.9999999% and another says 99.998% does NOT mean the first laboratory is better.
 Is one just making up 99.9999999% just for customer satisfaction?
 Is the 99.998% laboratory just more honest?

-For example, we have a case where there was a rare mutation so the DNA did not match completely, yet the other laboratory stated a very high probability of paternity, which looked questionable, and the other laboratory did not show how they calculated that % probability, they just stated a high probability.
+For example, we have a case where there was a mutation so the DNA did not match completely, yet the other laboratory stated a very high probability of paternity, which looked questionable, and the other laboratory did not show how they calculated that % probability, they just stated a high probability, nor did the other laboratory note on the report that there was a mutation.
 The customer came to us because they knew enough about DNA to know something appeared questionable.
 The customer was right.

 We show the basis of our calculation.
 First, there is a number for each locus, on our reports.
 It is the P.I. number -- Paternity Index -- for that locus (in case of a paternity test).
 All the Paternity Index numbers are used to calculate the overall probability of paternity.
 This is explained on our page about How DNA Testing Works .